Original Apple logo in 3D

 9) Finally, divide these differences in E numbers by the mm/E that you calculated in step 1.
 This will give you the length of filament for each color.

 10) Cut the filaments in the correct size and preferably join them before printing by your favorite method of choice.
 If you haven't done this before, look around a bit for how people do it.

 Note: Actually, you don't want to cut the green, because if you do, you will have the risk of running out of filament for your print because of the small miss-calculations.
 Also, if using a Bowden tube, you will need more filament to push the green to the hot-end anyway.

-Original Apple logo in 3D by acen is licensed under the Attribution - Non-Commercial - Share Alike license.
+Original Apple logo in 3D by acen is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure acen would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure acen would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).